src-d/blog/content/post/docker_coreos_gpu_deep_learning.md

 as the host OS.
 If you want to scale or reproduce your work with the standard Ubuntu setup, you are left with these three options:

 1. Clone the disks, grab exactly the same hardware configuration, deploy the copy.
-This is how people did it in 1990-ies.
 Complete hell if your environment evolves every day (it does).
 2. Use some configuration management system and pay a considerable amount of human resources to maintain the configs.
-This is how people did it in 2000-s.
-Complete hell if you have a complex setup of new machines.
+Complete hell if you have a complex setup of new machines (latest CUDA?
+Of course.).
 3. Fix the global environment, restrict to change it and become drawn in `virtualenv`-s.
 This leads to environmental anarchy which I personally witnessed in large companies.
-Complete hell if the team is larger than a single engineer and it uses native extensions (it does).
+Complete hell if the system administrator's latency is greater than 0 (it always is) and the team uses native extensions (it does).

 There is a modern, reliable way to solve the reproducibility problem: use containers, Luke.
 We can run something Spartan like [CoreOS](https://coreos.com/)